 - suggest other career options and ideas for further studies and research

-- signpost you to a range of professional help and pastoral support available when making your choices
+- signpost graduates to a range of professional help and pastoral support available when making their choices

-- propose ideas on how to spend your career break if you wish to continue using your acquired skills.
+- propose ideas on how to spend a career break for people who wish to continue using their acquired skills.

-If you are not a UK national, you may still find the information useful.
-If you are unable to register as a pharmacist in the UK for whatever reason, you could investigate the process for registering in your home country and consider returning to attempt to register there.
+Graduates who are not UK nationals may still find the information useful.
+International graduates who are unable to register as a pharmacist in the UK could investigate the process for registering in their home country, and consider returning to attempt to register there.
 For a full list of pharmaceutical regulators in other countries, see our Working abroad fact sheet.

-As a starting point, you may find it helpful to speak to a careers adviser to talk you through the possible options, taking into account your skills, knowledge, experience and interests.
-We have listed here a number of professional services and dedicated websites that can help you with making your decisions.
+As a starting point, it may be helpful to speak to a careers adviser to talk through the possible options, taking into account graduate skills, knowledge, experience and interests.
+We have listed here a number of professional services and dedicated websites that can help graduates to make a decision.

 University careers service

-As a university graduate, you will be able to use your former university’s careers service so your first step could be to make an appointment with them.
+All university graduates are able to use their former university’s careers service so a first step could be to make an appointment with them.
 Graduates do not have to be living near their university in order to get in touch with them.
-University careers services may well have online information and interactive tools and they may offer advice remotely or be able to put you in touch with a university careers adviser nearer to your current home, so do contact them.
+University careers services may well have online information and interactive tools and they may offer advice remotely or be able to put graduates in touch with a university careers adviser nearer to their current home, so do contact them.